No Power Outages Expected On Friday - Ukrenergo

 The national power grid operator Ukrenergo announced this on facebook , Ukrinform reports.

-"Tomorrow, August 2, no power outages will be applied.
-If the situation changes, restrictive measures will be announced additionally," the statement reads.
+"Tomorrow, August 9, no power outages will be applied," the statement reads.

 Legal Disclaimer: